-One of the most controversial laws that was passed in California on January 1 was Senate Bill 239.
+One of the most controversial laws that were passed in California on January 1 was Senate Bill 239.
 This bill reduced the penalties for those who intentionally transmitted HIV to others.
 Instead of being charged as a felony, such crimes will now be considered misdemeanors.
 This new law now aligns HIV with other serious communicable diseases.

 The reasoning behind the change in laws is to make them more modern.
 California passed its most recent HIV criminalization laws in the late 1980s.
 At this time, HIV and AIDS were thought of as scary diseases.
 Little was known about them and people who had these diseases faced a stigma.